-The Anglican Church in Finland was originally founded by members of the Anglican Chaplaincy in St. Petersburg, fleeing the Russian Revolution.
+The Anglican Church in Finland was originally founded by members of the Anglican Chaplaincy in St. Petersburg who were fleeing the Russian Revolution.
 It is likely that they first stayed in Viipuri before moving further West to Helsinki.
 The first recorded Anglican service in Finland took place in 1923, although it is possible that services were held before then.
 There are records that show clergy from St. Petersburg making visits to Helsinki in the years running up to 1917.

 The cross and church plate used at St Nicholas’s, Helsinki are originally from the English Church in St Petersburg.
 During the Russian Revolution, the cross was shipped for safekeeping to the British Embassy in Peking and later to the British Embassy in Ankara before arriving in Helsinki in the early 1980s.